romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-A new developer at a tech company is tasked with assessing the project's dependencies for security vulnerabilities.
+Q: A new developer at a tech company is tasked with assessing the project's dependencies for security vulnerabilities.
 They learn about GitHub's dependency graph feature.
 What is the primary purpose of the dependency graph?
 <details><summary>Show the answer</summary><p>

 - **To visualize and track the libraries and packages the project depends on, along with their versions**